Zeebrow/wish/README.md

 `git` is everywhere - in (current year), there is a gigantic group of folks familiar with it.
-Safe to say that you're part of that group,
+Safe to say that you're part of that group, seeing as how you're reading this.
+Unless, somehow, NASA found my wishlist to be the pinnacle of wishlist tooling, published it, and you're reading this in a history book (possible, but unlikely).